Learning Concepts, Not Tokens: Self-Supervised Semantic Alignment for Language Models: Limitations

 \section{Limitations}

 Although we show promising results with concept training, our study has several limitations.
-First, our experiments focus exclusively on decoder-based models, which limits our ability to evaluate performance under instruction prompting for downstream tasks.
-As a result, our evaluation tasks in this work are relatively small in scope and do not capture ways in which concept training could be applied to improve downstream performance.

-Second, our concept supervision is applied only to nouns, verbs, and adjectives that are a single token and a complete word.
+First, our concept supervision is applied only to nouns, verbs, and adjectives that are a single token and a complete word.
 This restricts our training paradigm to a narrow prediction setting and may not fully capture the benefits of concept-level learning across longer and more diverse spans of text.
-Extending supervision to additional tokens within sequences could yield stronger effects.
+Extending supervision to different types of tokens within sequences could yield stronger effects.

-Third, our method for constructing concept sets relies on LLM-generated synonym clusters.
-While scalable, this approach may not perfectly reflect human semantic organization, and alternative sources, such as human annotations, could provide more reliable or linguistically grounded concept groupings.
+Second, our methods for constructing concept sets rely on either the decoder model's embedding structures or LLM-generated synonym clusters.
+While scalable, these approaches may not perfectly reflect human semantic organization, and alternative sources, such as human annotations, could provide more reliable or linguistically grounded concept groupings.

-Finally, our concept weight 1 model is trained on fewer tokens than all other models (as it is only trained on content words and the other models have some degree of NTP on non-content tokens), which might account for its degradation in global NTP performance and SimLex-999 correlation.
+Third, our experiments focus exclusively on decoder-based models with no instruction finetuning, which limits our ability to evaluate performance under instruction prompting for downstream tasks.
+As a result, our evaluation tasks in this work may not capture broader ways in which concept training could be applied to improve language modeling ability.

+Additionally, because we train on data truncated to 256 tokens, our models are not well-suited for long-context tasks such as retrieval.
+Future work can explore concept training for longer contexts.